ibm-cloud-docs/overview/certifications.md

 ## {{site.data.keyword.cloud_notm}} DevSecOps Specialty
 {: #cloud-devsecops}

-With an [{{site.data.keyword.cloud_notm}} DevSecOps Specialty 2024](https://www.ibm.com/training/path/ibm-cloud-devsecops-specialty-2024-799){: external} certification, you are able to integrate security in a continuous delivery pipeline and understand how to deploy apps faster and more securely.
+With an [{{site.data.keyword.cloud_notm}} DevSecOps Specialty](https://www.ibm.com/training/path/ibm-cloud-devsecops-specialty-799){: external} certification, you are able to integrate security in a continuous delivery pipeline and understand how to deploy apps faster and more securely.

 ## {{site.data.keyword.cloud_notm}} IBM Cloud for VMware Solutions Specialty
 {: #cloud-vmware}